 Tracy Phillips née Schmorleitz: An Analysis of American Zero Waste Blogs: Exploring Responsibility through Grounded Theory

 “My thesis examined the way American zero waste blog authors present the zero waste lifestyle to their audience as a responsible practice.
 The term “zero waste” connotates normatively “good” practices of reducing the amount of waste one generates in an effort to reduce one’s environmental impact and, ultimately, protect the health of the earth for future generations.
 In many cases, topics of plastic waste take center stage, as single-use plastic items are often considered normatively “easy” to phase out of your life and replace with natural alternatives.
 In the end, I present a theory suggesting that the zero waste lifestyle was conceptualized by blog authors as a responsible practice based on how achievable it is.
-I chose this topic for two reasons: First, because it “fit” the research scope of the MCTS and my other master’s program (MSLEP, now discontinued); second, out of personal interest stemming from the impact the movement has had on minorities and underrepresented groups.
+I chose this topic for two reasons: First, because it “fit” the research scope of the STS and my other master’s program (MSLEP, now discontinued); second, out of personal interest stemming from the impact the movement has had on minorities and underrepresented groups.
 COVID-19 has opened up a lot of new possibilities for research in this space as disposable masks, gloves, and other PPE become necessary to public health.
 Good follow-up research could ask: What are the societal and environmental impacts of COVID-19 waste?”